AmirHoseein99/Movie_Recommendation_system/README.md

 click [here](https://www.kaggle.com/shubhammehta21/movie-lens-small-latest-dataset?select=movies.csv) to download.

-# Memory Based
 #### Content Based :
-we first find the cosine similarity between movies for each User, then use thist similarity Table to recommend Movie to each user
+we first find the cosine similarity between movies, then use this similarity Table to recommend Movies

-#### Collaborative :
-create the user_movive table
-find the similarity between Movies, and similarity between Users for diffrent Approches

-# Model Based
+# Collaborative
-using the Suprise library, first build oure dataset then we use knn and svd models for training we then can use predict function to get users score to movie
+using item to item approach and knn classifier